SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 • Lower humidity setting: Try switching up your humidifier settings.
 Most machines allow you to increase or decrease humidity settings.
 If you’re noticing excess water, you may be able to fix it by simply lowering the pressurized air’s moisture content.

 • Use heated tubing: One of the most effective ways to prevent CPAP rainout is to introduce heated tubing.
 You can adjust the tubing temperature so that it’s the same as the humidifier’s setting, which keeps the air at a consistent temperature and prevents the moisture from condensing into water.
+Heated tubing is beneficial who users who rely on higher humidity settings to relieve nasal dryness or congestion.

 • Raise room temperature slightly: Sometimes, the issue is environmental.
 If you sleep in a very cold room, the shock of the temperature difference between the room and the warmed air can cause water droplets to form inside CPAP tubing.
 Increasing the ambient temperature of your bedroom by just a few degrees can help.

 • Hose covers: CPAP manufacturers make hose covers that insulate your CPAP hose and tubing, which prevents it from getting too cold.
 This may be especially helpful for people who like to sleep in a cold room.
+Even a small increase in room temperature may significantly reduce condensation.

 • CPAP machines with climate control: Some CPAP machines, especially those with built-in humidifiers, have climate control options that let you choose the temperature and humidity of both your humidifier and heated tubing.
 If you struggle consistently with rainout, it may be worthwhile to invest in a CPAP machine with climate features.